What are the different types of loans

 Second mortgages are guaranteed against your property

-> You can borrow more
+You could borrow more with a second mortgage

-> You can arrange different payment terms
+You can arrange different payment terms

 The second mortgage is a loan that is not linked to your mortgage, so you have the flexibility to structure it the way you want.

 How can I take out a second mortgage?